felipemarkson/dssdata/docs/index.md

 Please, if you find some bug, report to us in our [Issues Section](https://github.com/felipemarkson/power-flow-analysis/issues).

 DSSData is built on [OpenDSSDirect.py](https://github.com/dss-extensions/OpenDSSDirect.py).
-The documentation for this library can be found [here](https://felipemarkson.github.io/dssdata/api).

 ## Mode support